vincent-picaud/NLS_Solver.jl/docs/src/nonlinear_regressions.md

 # Nonlinear regressions

 This **NLS_Solver.jl** package is a generic nonlinear least squares solver.
-However a very common use of this kind of solver is nonlinear regression.
+However a common use case of this kind of solver is for performing nonlinear regressions.
 In this tutorial we show how this package can be used in this context.
 You can reproduce the computation thanks to `sandbox/nonlinear_regression.jl`.

 ## Synthetic data